snahars/spring-learn-sncode/README.md

 git push origin master/main
 # Pushes the changes in your local repository up to the remote repository you specified as the origin

+Push the changes in your local repository to GitHub. git push -f origin master